simonspa/corryvreckan/src/modules/DataOutput/README.md

 **Status**: Functional

 #### Description
-This algorithm writes out data from a Timepix3 DUT for timing analysis.
+This module writes out data from a Timepix3 DUT for timing analysis.
 The outputted ROOT TTree contains data in branches.
 This is intended for analysis of the timing capabilities of Timepix3 devices of different thicknesses.

 For each track associated DUT `cluster` object the following information is written out:
 * Event ID